Bitl/Chatter/README.md

 Install-Package Grpc.Tools
 ```

 Afterwards, simply build it like you would with other .NET projects.
-Built with .NET 8.0 and tested primarily on Windows 10.
+Built with .NET 8.0 and Visual Studio 2022 and tested primarily on Windows 10.

 # How to use (pulled from the original assignment)
 Chatter is a basic chat program that uses gRPC to deliver an easy to use and responsive chat experience.
 The chat program allows users to connect to a separate Chatter server and talk with other users.
 This manual will showcase how to set up Chatter locally with a single user or multiple users, as well as discuss about how it functions.